 7.27 Tourism is important to the town's economy.
-As stated in the supporting text to Policy HC3, the physical appearance of the town is one of the reasons it was included in the National Park and for visitors to come to the town.
-The LNP seeks to encourage this further and address the lack of infrastructure and visitor accommodation that is needed to support tourism in the town.
+As stated in the supporting text to Policy HC3 A and HC3 B, the physical appearance of the town is one of the reasons it was included in the National Park and for visitors to come to the town.
+The neighbourhood plan seeks to encourage this further and address the lack of infrastructure and visitor accommodation that is needed to support tourism in the town.